runai-professional-services/runapy/README.md

 ```

 Controller methods are documented.\
-Hover on the method parentheses to see the required and optional fields to pass to the function
+Hover on the method parentheses to see the required and optional fields to pass to the function.

 ## Examples
 For more examples, check the existing examples [here](examples/)\
-Feel free to copy and run them as is, moify them as you wish, or use them as a reference.
+Feel free to copy and run them as is, modify them as you wish, or use them as a reference.

 ## Warranty
-This package is not maintained by the Run:ai product.
+This package is not maintained by the Run:ai product team.

 For any issues and requests, please open an issue, or contact the authors of this package.